Quran code: The separated letters in the Quran

 The Quran consists of 114 Surahs, of which a total of 29 Surahs are provided with separated letters, Muqattaʿat or also called Quranic initials.
 These are listed in the following table:

 Rashad Khalifa wrote in his book, The Computer Speaks: God's Message to the World, that the separated letters of the Quran, or Quranic Initials, held the key to the Quran Code.
 By analyzing the Quran's 29 initialized Surahs statistically, Khalifa claimed to reveal complex mathematical patterns centered around the number 19.

 Quranic Gematria

-Each Arabic letter can be assigned a specific numerical value, also called gematria:
+Each Arabic letter can be assigned a specific numerical value, also called Abjad numerals or gematria:

+This system is the same as Syriac alphabetic numerals.

 Abdullah Arik, a Quranistic author, uses this method in his book Beyond Probability: God's Message in Mathematics to analyze the Basmala gematrically.
 He gives various numerological arguments relying on these values to bolster his arguments.

 Reception in the Western world

 Khalifa's research received little attention in the Western world.
 In 1980, Martin Gardner mentioned Khalifa's work in Scientific American.
 In 1997, after Khalifa's death, Gardner devoted a short article to the subject while a columnist for the Skeptical Inquirer.